IBM/knative-routing-tutorial/README.md

 docker push <REGISTRY>/<NAMESPACE>/helloworld-go:2
 ```

-We could just deploy the new version, completely replacing the old version of the application.
+We could just deploy the new version, by completely replacing the old version of the application.
 However at a certain point you may want to do a more gradual roll out of a new function to users.
 This can be done by adding a `traffic` object to the service yaml file.